 It’s January and Samsung’s A Series is back again.
-The 2018 edition is named Galaxy A8+ and it will be on sale from 20th January 2018 onwards at Amazon India.
+The 2018 edition is named Galaxy A8+ and it is on sale from 20th January 2018 onwards at Amazon India.
 The pricing will start at Rs32990.
 Yeah, you guessed it correct, its similar to the OnePlus 5T‘s pricing standards.
 You can register for the sale by clicking here.

 This is one of the three premium smartphones that are going to launch this January as an Amazon Exclusive, the other two being the Honor View 10 which retails for Rs29999 and the OnePlus 5T Lava Red Special Edition (8GB + 128GB) that will go on sale for Rs37999.